neumino/neumino.github.io/movies.md

-### Assassin&#39;s Creed
+### Passengers
-*Released on 2016-12-21, vote average 4.9*
+*Released on 2016-12-21, vote average 6.1*

-Lynch discovers he is a descendant of the secret Assassins society through unlocked genetic memories that allow him to relive the adventures of his ancestor, Aguilar, in 15th Century Spain.
-After gaining incredible knowledge and skills he’s poised to take on the oppressive Knights Templar in the present day.
+A spacecraft traveling to a distant colony planet and transporting thousands of people has a malfunction in its sleep chambers.
+As a result, two passengers are awakened 90 years early.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mcTtP1JnJ_E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/wRaV4SIQY8A?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>